FRex/unicode-analyze-page/README.md

 Characters from other blocks (`Hangul Jamo`, `Hangul Compatibility Jamo`, `Hangul Jamo Extended-A`, and `Hangul Jamo Extended-B`) have names listed.
 This is how Unicode zip files list the data about these characters.
 I might try to do something about it in the future to provide readings/romanization of syllables for precomposed Hangul.
+Use GitHub issues or email if this is important for you.

 # Usage